| SOCR ≫ | DSPA ≫ | DSPA2 Topics ≫ |

 shows how to design, train, and use diffusion PDE models for generative

 AI modeling.
-We can use the torch
+We can use the torch package, an

-, to build and train the
+R interface to PyTorch, to build and train the

 diffusion model.
 In this example, we’ll train a diffusion model

-handwritten digits dataset and use it
+on the MNIST handwritten digits dataset and use it

 to synthetically generate artificially handwritten digits.